ClayShentrup/method_man/README.md

 TaskSender.send_task # This is redundant.
 ```

-A generic name also more clearly indicates that this is a method object, which only has one function and shouldn't generally contain additional methods.
+A generic name also more clearly indicates that this is a method object, which only has one function and shouldn't generally contain additional class methods.

 In the case of this gem, there's also a simple practical consideration: calling `call` by convention is simpler than requiring configuration of the specific method name.

 Why `call` instead of `compute`?
-Because in Ruby, we use `call` to invoke `Proc` objects, and it's consistent with analogous constructs in the language.
+Because in Ruby, we use `call` to invoke `Proc` objects, so it's consistent with analogous constructs in the language.

 ### Noun vs. verb